 Arrival in Český Krumlov

-By bus: The bus station is located three blocks from the Old Town.
-To get to the town centre, head down the Main Road and then turn left, before then turning right at the grocery store.
-If you are getting a taxi to a hotel, budget for about 60 CZK.
+By bus: The bus station is located three blocks from Old Town.
+To get to the town centre, head down the Main Road and then turn left before turning right at the grocery store.
+Suppose you are getting a taxi to a hotel, budget for about 60 CZK.

-By train: The train station is about 20 minutes from town – simply turn right out of the station and then head down the hill on the cobbled path.
+By train: The train station is about 20 minutes from town – turn right out of the station and then head down the hill on the cobbled path.
 You’ll be able to find plenty of taxis here as well, with a journey costing about 100 CZK to get you to your hotel.
-If there aren’t any, ring 602-113-113 to get one.
+Suppose there aren’t any; ring 602-113-113 to get one.

 Tip: Book excrusion to the Cesky Krumlov online.